Press "Enter" to skip to content

 The fishing industries that use bottom trawling, despite their numerous detrimental consequences, have been able to expand with no signs of slowing.
 The continuation of this unsustainable practice will have tragic consequences not only for the ecosystems of the ocean but also for the consumers.

+What will happen when there are no fish?
+Bottom trawling affects you.
+There is no time.
+There is no ten years later.
 With our voice, we can help ban bottom trawling and other unsustainable fishing methods.

+Every voice counts.
 You can help by sharing the link to this article, signing petitions, writing to legislators or officials, educating yourself and others, and reducing your fish and seafood intake.

 Together, we can ban bottom trawling.